 The Chat Shop's co-founder, Jonny, recently published a post on e-care channels.
 It's based around a McKinsey report and is a must read for anyone concerned about how to offer the correct customer service channels to their retail customers, especially their younger retail customers.
 Check it out here.

 The moral of the story is this statistic.
 Of those who feel less loyal to retail brands, 37% of 18 to 24 year olds cite service as the key factor versus just 20% of those aged 65 and older.
+If you're trying to attract and retain customers, that means you might need to think hard not just about the customer service element but about optimising your site to deliver the best ecommerce conversion rates.

 If you want to keep your customers' loyalty (rather than having to find new ones) and build a respectable retail brand then you have to offer the customer service to go with your products.
 Customer service needs to be pre and post-sales.
 It needs to be efficient and easy to use.
 It should be accessible in a number of ways so that everyone can get help the way they want it.
 And most of all it needs to be consistently fantastic.